Braden Hamlin-Uele

 He previously played for the North Queensland Cowboys in the National Rugby League.

 Background

-Uele was born in Auckland, New Zealand, and is of English and Samoan and Tokelau descent.
+Uele was born in Auckland, New Zealand, and is of English and Samoan and English descent.

+He moved to New Zealand before he turned one.
 Uele played his junior rugby league for the Glenora Bears and Point Chevalier Pirates before signing with the Sydney Roosters.

 Playing career

 Early career

 In 2013, Uele started the season playing for the Roosters' SG Ball Cup side before he made his NYC debut later that year.
 In 2014, he represented the Junior Kiwis.

 In 2015, Uele joined the North Queensland Cowboys, playing for their NYC side and once again representing the Junior Kiwis.
 After graduating from the NYC, Uele signed a two-year NRL contract with the Cowboys.
 This re-united Uele with Paul Green, who gave him his NYC debut while he coached the Roosters.
 In 2016, Uele spent the entire season playing for the Mackay Cutters, one of the Cowboys' Queensland Cup feeder clubs.